geekysuavo/camera/README.md

 ### Installing and Running

-The **camera** utility is written in C99-compliant source code, and only requires a compiler with OpenMP support.
+The **camera** utility is written in C99-compliant source code, and requires a compiler with OpenMP support.
 Use of the [GNU Compiler Collection] (http://gcc.gnu.org) version 4.9 or later is recommended.